martin-micimo/ansible-haproxy/README.md

 ## Secrets

-You may want to Encrypt certain sensitive Informations in your Playbook/Inventory Variables.
+You may want to Encrypt certain sensitive Information in your Playbook/Inventory Variables.

 For this you have to create a Secret variable like this: